nate-brown-dev/city-explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-2204 06 Mar 2023 - Site Deployed to Netlify
-2212 06 Mar 2023 - Netlify Preview function test passed
-2217 06 Mar 2023 - LocationIQ API key added to .env
-2220 06 Mar 2023 - LocationIQ API key added to Netlify environment variables
+2221 06 Mar 2023 - v1.0.1 - React repository and API key setup complete

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->